Breakthrough/PySceneDetect/docs/cli.rst

 ``detect-content``
 ========================================================================

-Perform content detection algorithm on input video.
+Find fast cuts using differences in HSL (filtered).

 For each frame, a score from 0 to 255.0 is calculated which represents the difference in content between the current and previous frame (higher = more different).
 A cut is generated when a frame score exceeds :option:`-t/--threshold <-t>`.
 Frame scores are saved under the "content_val" column in a statsfile.

 Scores are calculated from several components which are also recorded in the statsfile:

   - *delta_hue*: Difference between pixel hue values of adjacent frames.

   - *delta_sat*: Difference between pixel saturation values of adjacent frames.

   - *delta_lum*: Difference between pixel luma (brightness) values of adjacent frames.

   - *delta_edges*: Difference between calculated edges of adjacent frames.
 Typically larger than other components, so threshold may need to be increased to compensate.

 Once calculated, these components are multiplied by the specified :option:`-w/--weights <-w>` to calculate the final frame score ("content_val").
 Weights are set as a set of 4 numbers in the form (*delta_hue*, *delta_sat*, *delta_lum*, *delta_edges*).
 For example, "--weights 1.0 0.5 1.0 0.2 --threshold 32" is a good starting point for trying edge detection.
 The final sum is normalized by the weight of all components, so they need not equal 100%.
 Edge detection is disabled by default to improve performance.